-It brings every customer conversation into a unified workspace.
-Agents can see the full conversation history before responding, and leaders get clear visibility into performance.
+An omnichannel helpdesk brings everything into one place.
+Agents can see the full history before replying, and teams get better visibility into performance.

 Table of Contents